lsst-sqre/sqr-049/index.rst

 ``DELETE /auth/api/v1/admins/{username}``
     Remove an administrator.
     The last administrator cannot be removed.
+    Note that administrator usernames are not verified, and therefore it is possible to add a bogus username and then remove the last working admin.
+    This is not addressed because this API is a temporary stopgap.

 ``GET /auth/api/v1/history/admins``
     Get a history of changes to the list of administrators.